thedavidmeister/sonic-connexion/README.md

 ## User -> Interesting tweets

-Find tweets that might be interesting to a user.
+Find tweets that might be interesting to a user, based on hashtags in their timeline.

 ```clojure
 (twitter.discover/user-report! "thedavidmeister")